timescale/docs/use-timescale/distributed-hypertables/insert.md

 # Insert data

 You can insert data into a distributed hypertable with an `INSERT` statement.
-The syntax looks the same as for a regular hypertable or PostgreSQL table.
+The syntax looks the same as for a standard hypertable or PostgreSQL table.
 For
 example:

 ```sql